 Finally, many agencies have unionized personnel who will be asked to perform new roles at various levels in a SAFe implementation.
 The best advice from agency executives who’ve dealt with this issue is to be as proactive as possible, communicating with union representatives about the changes in roles that come with shifting from legacy waterfall practices to SAFe.
 There are tangible benefits in the form of additional training, certifications, and career growth that make a SAFe transition a win-win for agencies and their union workforce.
 The key is to create an open dialogue for shared understanding, addressing concerns early and avoiding serious impediments to the implementation roadmap.

 The next key concept for adopting SAFe in Government is Aligning technology investment with agency strategy.Next

-Learn More How collaboration put a man on the moon. https://medium.com/@zeroagency/how-collaboration-put-man-on-the-moon-d21f9fb3ce8c Katzenbach, Jon R., Douglas K. Smith.
+Learn More How collaboration put a man on the moon. https://medium.com/@zeroagency/how-collaboration-put-man-on-the-moon-d21f9fb3ce8c Katzenbach, Jon R., and Douglas K. Smith.
 The Wisdom of Teams.
-Harvard Business Review Press, 1992 Developing high performing teams.
-The Center for Organizational Design. http://www.centerod.com/developing-high-performance-teams/ 2017 State of DevOps Report, Puppet + DORA. https://puppet.com/resources/whitepaper/state-of-devops-report McChrystal, Stanley (Retired General) et al. Team of Teams: New Rules of Engagement for a Complex World.
-Penguin Publishing Group, London, England, 2015
+Harvard Business Review Press, 1992.
+Developing high performing teams.
+The Center for Organizational Design. http://www.centerod.com/developing-high-performance-teams/ 2017 State of DevOps Report.
+Puppet + DORA. https://puppet.com/resources/whitepaper/state-of-devops-report McChrystal, Stanley (Retired General), et al. Team of Teams: New Rules of Engagement for a Complex World.
+Penguin Publishing Group, London, England, 2015.